-Weaning off Trazodone is no easy task on your own.
+Weaning off Trazodone while easy for some can be extremely challenging to others.
 Being educated on how medications, such as Trazodone, work and impact the body is crucial.
-A lot of times users focus on the benefits of the drugs and what they can gain from it, rather than seeing the big picture of how it overall alters the body and leads to more symptoms.
-So, understanding how it works can prevent future health complications or lead to further action in seeking withdrawal.
+A lot of times users focus on the perceived benefits of the drug and how it may calm symptoms, rather than seeing the totality of how Trazodone alters the body, leading to more symptoms and overall decline.
+Learning to identify side effects and how Trazodone alters multiple systems of the body can help you be prepared.

 How Does Trazodone Work?

-Trazodone is an antidepressant that creates serotonin, the natural mood stabilizer in your body, and blocks other chemicals in the brain that negatively interact with it.
-Serotonin is used to regulate mood, happiness and anxiety.
-But it also acts as a stimulating neurotransmitter to send messages throughout the brain.
+Trazodone is an antidepressant that increases serotonin, the natural mood stabilizer in your body, raising levels to much high Serotonin in the brain which in turn diverts it from the other organs and systems that rely on Serotonin.
+For instance 95% of our Serotonin is produced in the gut region, which is why Trazodone and all antidepressants have a high rate of gut-related side effects.
+Serotonin is used to regulate mood, happiness and anxiety, but it also acts as a stimulating neurotransmitter to send messages throughout the brain.

-95% of the serotonin made in our bodies is produced in the gut.
-Because of how Trazodone is linked with serotonin, taking it can alter gut health tremendously.
+Because the majority of serotonin is produced in the gut, taking Trazodone can alter gut health tremendously.
 Gut health directly affects several areas of our mind and body.
-Altering gut health can lead to health issues, like…
+Altering gut health can lead to health issues, including…

 - Leaky gut

 - Trouble sleeping